 Places of Interest

 Pashupatinath Temple, Thamel Chowk, Durbar square, Boudhanath stupa.
-Most of the places are damaged due to severe earthquake.
-Renovation work is under progress.

 Durbar Square

-Everest Base Camp trek Journey
+Everest Base Camp Trek Journey

 Day 1 – Kathmandu-Lukla-chumoa(2650m)